 Several questions were asked and answered during the Summits.
 Some of which are listed below.

-Per DHS, the MCOs already have experience doing these.
+Per DHS, the MCOs already have experience doing this.
 There will be a housing director, which will work with housing resource.
 DHS is planning to add additional resources for employment.
 DHS is focused on keeping more individuals in the communities.

-Anything changing with the allocation per county with the behavioral health services?
+Is anything changing with the allocation per county with the behavioral health services?

 No change with behavioral health organizations.
-Looking for opportunities to work with NFS.
+Looking for opportunities to work with NFs.

 How frequently can participants change their MCO?